 - A meaningful life is more enjoyable than a happy one even if it involves suffering.
-Hiroo Onoda was Japanese Army officer in World War II, he did not surrender in till 1974 (29 years after the war).
-He was hiding in the jungles of Lubang, following the order to “fight at all costs”, he fought a guerrilla warfare for 29 years.
+Hiroo Onoda was a Japanese Army officer in World War II; he did not surrender in till 1974 (29 years after the war).
+He was hiding in the jungles of Lubang, following the order to “fight at all costs”, he fought guerrilla warfare for 29 years.
 He surrendered only when his superior from the wartime came back to give him order to surrender.
 On returning to Japan, he became a hero.
 But he became more depressed.
 The Japan of his dreams did not exist anymore.
-The realization that his fight stood for nothing put him in depression and he moved to Brazil.
+The realization that his fight stood for nothing put him in depression, and he moved to Brazil.
 At least his suffering was more meaningful while hiding in the Jungles of Lubang.

 - Self-awareness – what do you feel -> why do you feel -> what are your personal values causing this feeling

 - We cannot choose whether to evaluate ourselves against others or not (we will almost always do), it is to how should we be evaluating ourselves against others.
 Those measurement metrics come from our values which, in turn, come from our beliefs.

 - In 1983, Dave Mustaine was kicked out of Metallica even before the first recording, he founded Megadeth in revenge, sold 25 million albums worldwide.
 Metallica sold 180 million albums.
 20 years later, he still considered himself a failure since his revenge based value system valued getting more success than Metallica as the end goal.